 Le Creuset vs. Copper Chef:

 Copper Chef is a company that makes copper cookware, although they don’t offer an extensive selection.
 Their signature product is a nonstick copper pan.
 Their cookware is affordable, but many reviewers say the nonstick surface wears off quickly, and in many cases, the pans don’t last more than a year.
+Read more about them in our Copper Chef Review.

 Le Creuset vs. Mauviel: